 The second method is to use an immersion blender and blend the soup right inside the pot.
 I used this method when filming the video, and as you can see, the soup is not as creamy.
 However, it's just as tasty, and using an immersion blender is easier.
 Which of these methods you choose is up to you.
 Both work and both yield great results, just different textures.

 When using a stand blender, never fill your blender past the maximum fill line.
 It's best to fill it no more than half full.
-If the lid of your blender wasn't designed to allow steam to escape, you’ll need to remove the center piece and drape a clean towel on top of the lid.
+If the lid of your blender wasn't designed to allow steam to escape, remove the centerpiece and drape a clean towel on top of the lid.
 You can hold down the lid when blending to prevent it from being pushed off, but do so without actually placing your hand - or your face - over the hot steam.

 Yes, it's OK to use black pepper, but the black speckles will show on the white soup.